gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: init-step

         (0)
         The starting step.
-The time at an step i in a run is calculated as: t = :mdp:`tinit` + :mdp:`dt` * (:mdp:`init-step` + i).
+The time at step i in a run is calculated as: t = :mdp:`tinit` + :mdp:`dt` * (:mdp:`init-step` + i).
 The free-energy lambda is calculated
         as: lambda = :mdp:`init-lambda` + :mdp:`delta-lambda` *